-- 1. Still after repeated reminders, some of the Dzongkhag ICTOs are not able to share their reports on given date and time due to their own obligations.
-This has created delay while publishing the quarterly report for DITT. - 2.
-While calculating the fiber availability, some of the fault types are mainly because of equipment faults such as switch and media converter faults.
-Such type of faults are not considered while calculating the fiber availability. - 3.
-As per the agreement signed between BPC and DITT, BPC is supposed to maintain 98% availability for the National Fiber Network.
-However, based on the reports submitted by Telcos/ISPs and Dzongkhags, there are cases when the availability was less than 98% (BT 97.8%).
+- 1. There is delay in input from the Dzongkhag ICTOs even after repeated reminders and follow up made through the department.
+This creates delay while publishing the quarterly report for DITT. - 2.
+While calculating the fiber availability some of the fault types are mainly because of equipment faults such as switch and media converter faults.
+Such type of faults are not considered while calculating the fiber availability.